Robby955/SmartBookshelf.io/README.md

 ![landing-page](my-app/public/welcome.png)

 SmartBookshelf.io is an innovative application designed to automate the process of cataloging books from images of bookshelves.
-Utilizing machine learning models for object detection and OCR (Optical Character Recognition), SmartBookshelf.io identifies books, extracts text from their spines or , and retrieves detailed information about each book from an external book database and assistance from a Large Language model.
+Utilizing machine learning models for object detection and OCR (Optical Character Recognition), SmartBookshelf.io identifies books, extracts text from their spines, and retrieves detailed information about each book from an external book database and assistance from a Large Language model.

 ## Features